taherfattahi/taherfattahi/README.md

 ### Taher Fattahi
 ----

 I'm a dynamic person who is able to work with various technologies.
-I truly believe that these are essential tools for problem-solving, and that we should always choose the most suitable tool for each specific issue.
+I truly believe that these are essential tools for problem-solving, and that we should always choose the most suitable tool for each specific issue.<br/>
-I love researching; Always looking for good opportunities to learn more.
+I love researching; <br/>Always looking for good opportunities to learn more.

 🎓 Software Engineer
 🧠 AI Enthusiast